 - Note: Only honors and AP classes assign summer reading (and other work) that is required.

-Click on the link below to gain access to our Overdrive account that offers access to both new and classic fiction and non-fiction books in eBook and audio book format (Please note that not all books from the suggested reading enrichment list will be in Overdrive).
+Click on the link below to gain access to Sora by Overdrive that offers access to both new and classic fiction and non-fiction books in eBook and audio book format (Please note not all books from the suggested reading enrichment list will be in Sora).

 Policy Notification: Correspondence Courses